Climate Impact Investing: A Practical Framework for Building Wealth While Supporting Climate Solutions

 Step 4: Diversify Across Climate Themes

-Climate investing extends beyond one industry.
-Diversifying across infrastructure, semiconductors, efficiency, electrification, renewable energy can create more balanced exposure.
+Climate investing extends well beyond one industry.
+Diversifying across infrastructure, semiconductors, efficiency, electrification, and renewable energy creates more balanced exposure — and reduces concentration risk in any single narrative.

 Step 5: Monitor Alignment Over Time

 Portfolios evolve constantly.
-Regular portfolio reviews help ensure both risk exposure and impact alignment remain intentional.
+Regular reviews help ensure both risk exposure and impact alignment remain intentional — not accidental.

 The Future of Investing Will Be More Transparent

-For decades, investing largely ignored the broader consequences of capital allocation.
-That era may be changing.
-Today’s investors increasingly expect transparency and accountability.
+For decades, capital allocation largely ignored broader consequences.
+That era is changing.
+Today's investors increasingly expect to understand what their money supports.

 See what your portfolio actually supports